mctinker/Map-Tasker/README.md

 ### 5

 Ai analysis is available through the GUI only.
 You can run an analysis using a single Project, Profile or Task only.
 Support is available for server-based OpenAi (ChatGPT) and local-based Llama models.

-The usage of llama models also requires that you manually install Ollama from [here](https://ollama.com/download) and you must run the application once to do the initial setup.
-Then you can run an analysis via the GUI (see the "Analyze" tab).

 ## To-Do List (in no particular order)